pymatgen.command_line package

 Bases: MSONable

-Class to process the standard output from critic2 into pymatgen-compatible objects.
+Process the standard output from critic2 into pymatgen-compatible objects.

 This class is used to store results from the Critic2Caller.